cawlin/orca-simple-mac-setup/README.md

 ![Midi Setup](https://github.com/cawlin/orca-simple-mac-setup/blob/master/images/7a.png)

 At the bottom of the window is "Active MIDI Inputs" and the MIDI Bus we put online should be seen.
+Make sure it is checked.

 ![Midi Setup](https://github.com/cawlin/orca-simple-mac-setup/blob/master/images/7.png)